 Amir is disabled as a consequence of being wounded during the war in Bosnia and Herzegovina.
-Lasting from 1992 to 1995, this bloody conflict was characterized by ethnic conflict between Bosniaks (Muslim), Serbs (Orthodox) and Croats (Catholic).
 Ten days before the signing of the Dayton Peace Accord that ended the war, Amir lost his leg to a mine.
-Though a Bosniak, he was wounded while digging trenches for the Serbian army as a conscripted laborer.
+He was wounded while digging trenches for the army of Republika Srpska, as a conscripted laborer.

-As a consequence of the war, Bosnia and Herzegovina remains deeply ethnically divided, and though Amir was forced to dig trenches, many see him as a collaborator in a conflict that still hurts like an open wound.
-For instance, just after the war, as a refugee in the mainly Bosniak municipality of Tešanj, Amir tried to attain membership in a disability group.
-"While I was a refugee, they would say, ‘what are you looking for, go to your own people (Serbs), go to Doboj.’"
+As a consequence of the war, Bosnia and Herzegovina remains deeply ethnically divided, and Amir experienced the consequences of this division.
+Just after the war, as an internally displaced person in the mainly Bosniak municipality of Tesanj, Amir tried to exercise his rights as a person with disability.
+"While I was in Tesanj, they would say, ‘what are you looking for, go to your own people, go to Doboj.’"

-As an ethnic Bosniak, Amir didn’t belong there.
+As Bosniak, Amir didn’t feel he belonged there.

-He ended up isolated; he was neither accepted by the Serbs nor by the Bosniaks.
-That struggle to find a place where he belonged was exacerbated by his injury and its lingering consequences, especially since he lacked the basic care which membership in a disability group would guarantee.
+He ended up isolated.
+He was accepted neither by Serbs, nor by Bosniaks.
+The struggle to find a place where he belongs was exacerbated by his injury and its lingering consequences and the fact he could not acquire a status of a person with disability.

 Working for a non-governmental organization Landmine Survivors Network, in 2003, Zoran visited Amir in the apartment where he lived with his mother and brother.

-"I saw a young man who did not have a prosthetic leg, who did not belong to any of the war-disabled persons groups, and who no one knew existed," says Zoran.
+"I saw a young man who did not have a prosthetic leg and a status, no one knew he existed," says Zoran.

 "After that, we started to socialize more and we became friends, we understand each other and we can rely on each other," added Zoran.
-“He is now familiar with his rights and we are both included in the peer support program through the “Socio-economic support to landmine victims in BiH” project.”
-This project is implemented by World Vision BiH and the Association of Amputees UDAS, and is funded by the European Union.
+“He is now familiar with his rights and we are both included in the peer support program through the project “Socio-economic support to landmine victims in BiH”.
+This project is implemented by World Vision and Organization of amputees UDAS, and is funded by the European Union.

 Amir has managed to make a small business crafting wood products in a carpentry workshop.
 Door tiles, jewelry boxes, wine boxes, coasters—Amir crafts them all.

 Business is slow, and it doesn’t allow Amir’s family to earn a living.
-And that’s where the economic support provided through “Integrated Socio-Economic Support to Mine Victims in BiH” project helps.
-The project provided Amir with the opportunity to expand the business and improve the quality of his products.
+And that’s where the economic support component of the project helps.
+Project provided Amir with the opportunity to expand the business and improve the quality of his products.
 The carpentry computer numeric control (CNS) machine he received makes complex patterns on the wooden surface, according to Amir’s prototypes.
 The process of making wood objects is now much faster, which is why Amir hopes for more orders.

-Life isn’t easy for Amir and his family, but Zoran has restored his faith in humanity.
-"My parents raised me not to divide people by nationality,” he says.
-"There is confusion in the minds of people.
-For me there is no confusion, for me there are good and there are bad people.”
+Life isn’t easy for Amir and his family, but Zoran has restored his faith in his fellow human beings.
+"My parents raised me not to divide people by ethnicity,” he says.
+"There is confusion is in the minds of people.
+For me there is no confusion, for me there are good and there are bad people only.”